jugen667/Toggle-Elytra/README.md

 First release on Jun 25, 2024 under the GNU General Public License v3.0.

-Releases will only be marked on Spigot, sources code will be updated according.
+Release builds will only be published on Spigot, sources code will be updated accordingly.

 It was heavily inspired by the [SimpleElytraController by exwundee](https://github.com/exwundee/SimpleElytraControl)